VoronDesign/VoronUsers/printer_mods/LoganFraser/ComboInlet/README.md

+## Combo Inlet for Trident, 2.4 and 2.4r2

-These skirt plates are for the fuse-filter-switch combo c14 inlets.
+#### These skirt plates are for the fuse-filter-switch combo c14 inlets.

 Narrow is for narrow switches, metal case up to 48mm width.